SiegeEngineers/aoe2cm2/README.md

 These actions are usually executed by the users (Host & Guest).

 ### pick
-select one of the civilisations for play
+select one of the civilisations for play; it cannot be picked again by the same player in a future turn

 ### ban
-prevent the opponent from picking the selected civilisation in a future turn
+prevent the opponent from picking the selected civilisation in a future turn; it cannot be banned again by the same player in a future turn

+### nonexclusive pick
+select one of the civilisations for play; it can be selected again in a future turn.

+### nonexclusive ban
+prevent the opponent from picking the selected civilisation in a future turn; it can be banned again in a future turn.

 ### global pick
 select one of the civilisations for play, it cannot be